Tourist using smartphone with mobile internet on a street in Berlin Germany.

 Airport stores typically sell prepaid tourist SIM cards.

-However, airport prices may sometimes be slightly higher than in the city.
+However, airport prices may sometimes be slightly higher than in the city, and availability can depend on opening hours.

 Option 4: International Roaming